 Our Work in Thailand

-On the border with Myanmar, JRS educational programs provide opportunities and pastoral accompaniment to migrant children from Myanmar as well.
+On the border, JRS educational programmes also provide opportunities and pastoral accompaniment to migrant children from Myanmar.